 - A. Submit in accordance with Specification Section 01 33 23, SHOP DRAWINGS, PRODUCT DATA, and SAMPLES. - B. Before execution of work, furnish information to evidence full compliance with contract requirements for proposed items.
-Such information must include, as required: Manufacturer's Name, Trade Names, Model or Catalog Number, Nameplate Data (size, capacity, and rating) and corresponding specification reference (Federal or project specification number and paragraph).
-All submitted drawings and related dumbwaiter material must be forwarded to the Contracting Officer. - C. Shop Drawings: - Complete scaled and dimensioned layout in plan and section view showing the arrangement of equipment and all details of each cartlift unit specified including: - a.
-Hoisting machines, controllers, governors, power conversion devices, and all other components located in machine room. - b.
-Car, counterweight, sheaves, supporting beams, guide rails, brackets, buffers, size of car platform, car frame members, and other components located in hoistway. - c.
-Rail bracket spacing and maximum vertical forces on guide rails in accordance with VA Seismic Design Manual H-18-8. - d.
+Such information must include, as required: Manufacturer's Name, Trade Names, Model or Catalog Number, Nameplate Data (size, capacity, and rating) and corresponding specification reference (Federal or project specification number and paragraph.
+All submitted drawings and related cartlift material must be forwarded to the Contracting Officer.

+C. Shop Drawings:

+- Complete scaled and dimensioned layout in plan and section view showing the arrangement of equipment and all details of each cartlift unit specified including: - a.
+Complete layout showing location of storage tank/pump assembly, piping layout, outside diameter of cylinder/plunger assembly, size car platform, car frame members, and support assembly. - b.
+Car, guide rails, brackets, buffers, size of car platform, car frame members, and other components located in hoistway. - c.
+Rail bracket spacing and maximum vertical forces on guide rails in accordance with H-18-8 for Seismic Risk Zone 2 or greater. - d.
 Reactions at points of supports and buffer impact loads. - e.
 Weights of principal parts. - f.
-Top and bottom clearances and over travel of car and counterweight. - g.
-Location of main line switch/shunt trip circuit breaker, switchboard panel, light switch, and feeder extension points in the machine room.
+Top and bottom clearances and over travel of the car. - g.
+Location of shunt trip circuit breaker, switchboard panel, light switch, and feeder extension points in the machine room.